Chia-Network/drplotter/README.md

 ## The Pro4x Advantage

 Pro4x compression significantly reduces hard drive needs for your plots to less than a quarter compared to uncompressed plots, marking a major leap in cost and space savings.
 By matching your hard drive capacity with your GPU's power, Pro4x achieves unmatched ROI.
-The table shows that with 4090 GPUs at full capacity, even with the challenging 256 plot filter, you can efficiently run a 1.6 ePiB farm at just 38% the cost of a setup using regular plots.
+The table shows that with 4090 GPUs at full capacity on the 256 plot filter, you can efficiently run a 880 eTiB farm at just 35% the cost of a setup using regular plots.
 Notably, Pro4x enables over 1 ePiB of plots in a consumer PC case using only 14 hard drives, compared to the 56 drives a large server setup would need, enhancing space utilization, cost-effectiveness, and management simplicity.

 <p align="center" alt="Table comparing pro4x advantages to regular plots">
   <img src="images/pro4x-advantage.png" />